Nicour/BI-Front/README.md

 # DESCRIPTION

-Is an App to browse the Gnomes details
+Is an App to browse the Gnomes details where you can filter them by name or by age

 # STACK